we3lab/eeco/docs/how_to_advanced.rst

 How to Use Advanced Features
 ****************************

-There are a few advanced features that can be used via flags in `calculate_cost` These features are particularly useful for moving horizon optimization.
+There are a few advanced features that can be used via flags in `calculate_cost`.
-Moving horizon
+These features are particularly useful for moving horizon optimization.
+Check out :ref:`why-advanced` for more background as to why we recommend moving horizon optimization.

 .. _prev-consumption: